pcav/faunalia-website/index.rst

 Paolo Cavallini appointed as QGIS co-chair
 ++++++++++++++++++++++++++++++++++++++++++++

 * **QGIS.org** is becoming a formal association.
 In this process, Tim Sutton has been elected as Chair of the project, and Paolo Cavallini as co-chair - a great honour and responsibility.
-See: http://blog.qgis.org/2015/11/03/introducing-the-qgis-board/
+See the `blog post <http://blog.qgis.org/2015/11/03/introducing-the-qgis-board/>`_.

 Yet another country: Faunalia training in Saudi Arabia
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++